 Bonus tip: You can do this with your friends with kids’ clothes as well!

 Hang your towel up each day and allow it to dry.
-Launder it only every 4 – 6 days instead of every day.
+Launder it only every couple of days rather than every day.
 It saves money on laundry soap and energy costs.
 As a bonus, it also means less laundry for you!
-If they get musty, you can easily strip them to make them smell fresh again.
+If they get musty, you can q strip them to make them smell fresh again.

 Instead of spending money to go to the movies or even walking around the store because you are bored, find something to do at home.
 Play games with your kids.
 Find a new hobby.
 Spend time with your family and friends.